Recycle More Effectively by Checking Out One Planet Life’s Comprehensive Guide

 Recycle: Start composting!
 Even if you live in an urban area, there are plenty of ways to start composting your kitchen scraps.
 Using a composting service, you can divert 360 lbs of food waste from landfills per year, which creates 182 lbs of compost and equates to offsetting 1,065 miles driven by a car.
 Learn how to get started by checking out these resources on our website.

 Refill: Keep packaging in mind when you make purchases.
 Shopping in bulk cuts down on the amount of packaging we consume.
-Check out our interactive map to see where you can bulk shop locally.
-Take it a step further and find shops that enable you to skip the packaging and bring your own reusable containers!
+Shop frequently at stores that allow you to skip the packaging and bring your own reusable containers!

 Bonus: Do some research on what items your local facility can actually recycle, so you aren’t clogging up the system with contaminants.
 Share this information with your community to increase efficient recycling on a larger scale.